Skip to main content

 • currently-allocated indicates the amount of resources currently allocated to the running container

-• note that the value may not correspond to the effective-constraints or default-resources in case some of the resource-profile definitions were changed since the service-instance was scheduled.
+• note that the value may not correspond to the effective-constraints in case some of the resource-profile definitions were changed since the service-instance was scheduled.
 Note that the amount of resources is only changed when a service-instance is rescheduled.

 • would-allocate indicates the amount of resources that would be allocated to the container according to the current resource-profile definitions.
 This section is only shown if different from currently-allocated